Join our upcoming Incentive Planning webinar on December 12. Register now.

 What is compensation?
 What is incentive pay?

 Compensation generally refers to the payment received by an employee in the form of salary, benefits, wages, or variable pay.
-Compensation is typically given as monetary payment in exchange for time, labor, and expertise.

-So, what is the definition of incentive pay?
+Now that we've identified basic pay: what is the definition of incentive pay?

 Incentive pay can be: